rvsriller/rierBootstrap/README.md

 status: Finished!

 This bootcamp teached me fundamental concepts about web development!
-I did learn html and css making clone of some popular web sites
+I did learn html and css making clone of some popular web sites such as instagram login page and netflix

 Javascript Game Developer Bootcamp
 status: Finished!